katowulf/mockfirebase/tutorials/AngularFire.md

 and $firebaseArray to save and read some data on firebase.

 Our test will simply:

 1. For the write operation, our tests will check if some data has actually been "written" to firebase.
-2. For the read operation, we will use our tests to "write" some data that we later read in our controller.
+2. For the read operation, we will use our tests to "write" some data that we later read and store it in our controller's scope.

 ## FirebaseObject